cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Role Based Access Control (RBAC)

-The operator interacts with the Kubernetes API server with a dedicated service account called `cnpg-manager`, this is installed in the operator namespace, which by default is `cnpg-system` namespace, but this may change due to how the operator is deployed.
-In the same operator namespace there's a binding between this service account(`cnpg-manager`) and a role, the name for that role will depend on how was the operator deployed, the name can be `cnpg-manager` or something else, and the type of it will be `ClusterRole` or just a `Role`, again, depending on how it was the operator deployed.
-These role will contain the set of permissions granted to the operator to work with.
+The operator interacts with the Kubernetes API server using a dedicated service account named `cnpg-manager`.
+This service account is typically installed in the operator namespace, commonly `cnpg-system`.
+However, the namespace may vary based on the deployment method (see the subsection below).

+In the same namespace, there is a binding between the `cnpg-manager` service account and a role.
+The specific name and type of this role (either `Role` or `ClusterRole`) also depend on the deployment method.
+This role defines the necessary permissions required by the operator to function correctly.
+To learn more about these roles, you can use the `kubectl describe clusterrole` or `kubectl describe role` commands, depending on the deployment method.

 !!!
 Important
     The above permissions are exclusively reserved for the operator's service